Top News JPMA Media Forum" Held Action Plan for Combating Drug Resistance (AMR) 2023-2027 - Key Points and Future Responses

 Key Points of the Revised Action Plan for AMR Countermeasures

-Mr. Tomohiro Onishi, Deputy Director-General, Cabinet Secretariat, Office for the Promotion of Countermeasures against Infectious Diseases including the New Type of Coronavirus
+Mr. Tomohiro Onishi, Deputy Director-General, Cabinet Secretariat, Office for the Promotion of Countermeasures against Infectious Diseases including the New Type IV Coronavirus

-In this lecture, he explained the key points of the revision of the Action Plan for AMR Control released in FY2023 ( Fig. 1 ).
-The G7 Hiroshima Summit 2023, held in Japan in May 2023, included a declaration by the G7 Nagasaki Health Ministers and the G7 Hiroshima Leaders' Communiqué, which pointed out that AMR is recognized as a major problem even at the summit level.
+Explanation was given on the key points of the revision of the Action Plan for AMR Control released in FY2023 ( Fig. 1 ).
+It was also pointed out that AMR is recognized as one of the major problems even at the summit level.

 Fig. 1 What is the Action Plan for Antimicrobial Resistance (AMR)

 New and strengthened initiatives in the new action plan are as follows ( Figure 2 ).
 First, in the field of medical care, the "Japan Nosocomial Infection Surveillance Project (JANIS)" and the "Joint Platform for Infection Control (J-SIPHE)" will be strengthened.
 Third, the "Guide for the Proper Use of Antimicrobial Agents" will be updated to enhance its contents and promote its use in clinical settings.
-Finally, the introduction of a new market incentive system (pull-type incentive) for anti-microbial agents through the "Antimicrobial Agents Assurance Support Program" was introduced, in which the government is considering providing support for the difference in revenue from anti-microbial agents that do not meet a certain amount after their launch.
+Finally, the introduction of a new market incentive system (pull-type incentive) for anti-microbial agents through the "Antimicrobial Agents Assistance Program" was introduced.

 Fig. 2 Major new and strengthened initiatives